itsbjoern/motorturbine/docs/module/reference/updateset.rst

     .. note:: Please note that because of the overlap in keywords all these classes are capitalised!

+    .. note:: Makes use of write_bulk to enable the usage of multiple update operators to compress all changes to just on save call on the user side.

 Set
 ---
 .. autoclass:: motorturbine.updateset.Set